In some cases, we earn commissions from affiliate links in our posts.

 Fix Her Up – Australia – In an all-female office, four women work towards love, happiness, and career success.

-Switch – A group of young witches lives it up in the big city.
+Switch – In this short-lived supernatural comedy, a group of young witches lives it up in the big city.

 Still Standing – Canada – Comedian Jonny Harris embarks on a road trip around Canada, finding the humor in small and remote towns.